 I haven’t met a person yet that doesn’t love fries, but we all know that eating traditional fries will cause us to gain weight.
-So I’ve included this recipe for thick-cut seasoned fries to satisfy that urge.
+So I’ve included this recipe for thick-cut seasoned fries with chipotle sauce to satisfy that urge.

 I’m sure I was hooked on French fries when I was in high school and would visit the second McDonalds in the country in my hometown of Downey, California.

 You don’t need any special equipment to slice these.
 And perfection doesn’t matter either.
 Just cut them in half, or thirds depending on how large your potatoes are, and then into wedges.

 Using cornstarch helps the thick-cut fries to crisp up, but you do need to flip them halfway through the cooking so they brown on both sides.
 For this batch of thick-cut fries, I used 2 large russet potatoes and 1 large orange sweet potato.

 Don’t be surprised if you use sweet potatoes that they don’t get quite as crisp.
 There’s more moisture in sweet potatoes.
 You could also try my thin-cut spiced sweet potato fries.